alanpadillachua/alanpadillachua.github.io/content/home/about.md

 # Biography

-Alan Padilla is currently a fast-track student at The University of Texas at Dallas.
-He is on track to complete his bachelor's degree Fall 2017 and continue on with his graduate degree in Spring of 2019.
-He is a recipient of the NSF Cyber Corps Scholarship For Service.
-He is Treasurer for the Computer Security Group, which is a student organization at UTD, that is dedicated to education and furthering of skills in the cyber security field.
+I am currently a graduate student at The University of Texas at Dallas, and on track to complete my graduate degree in Spring of 2019.
+I am also a recipient of the NSF Cyber Corps Scholarship For Service.
+I am an Officer for the Computer Security Group, which is a student organization at UTD, that is dedicated to education and furthering of skills in the cyber security field.